AhmadHatziq/cyber-security-modular-master-projects/Dark Web Analysis Project/README.md

 Cocaine dataset.
 Despite being collected at different times, these datasets share a small number of vendors.
 The ratings of these common vendors are used to determine if there are any discrepancies with the Kilos dataset

+## Introduction <a name="intro"></a>

+Online marketplaces hosted on Tor can provide a wide range of escrow services between buyers and sellers.
+This allows for buyers and sellers to transact using Bitcoin or other cryptocurrencies in exchange for services and products, such as drugs, weapons or hacking services.

+As a result, multiple dark net markets (DNMs) had cropped up.
+The most famous was Silk Road 1, starting in 2011.
+Over the years, multiple other DNMs have emerged while older DNMs were taken down.

+In this project, we aim to analyze the trends in the 6 major DNMs (Apollon, CannaHome, Empire, Samsara, Cryptonia, Cannazon) and their associated vendors.

+The main datasets that we will be using are as follows:
+1. [Kilos dataset](https://www.gwern.net/DNM-archives#kilos).
+This dataset contains information such as site, vendor, timestamp, score and value_btc.
+It is collected from a search engine and contains information about the dark web vendors along with their item values as well as a review score.
+It contains data about the vendors of the 6 DNMs of interest.
+The dataset is dated from 2018 March to 2020 January.
+2. [Agora dataset](https://www.kaggle.com/philipjames11/dark-net-marketplace-drug-data-agora-20142015).
+This dataset contains similar marketplace data as well as categories, locations and other remarks.
+It contains data about the vendors of Agora (another DNM).
+The dataset is dated from 2014-2015.

+All the code used in this analysis can be found in the accompanying Jupyter notebook file, Dark Web Analysis.ipynb.

 ## Conclusion <a name="conclusion"></a>